H\"older regularity of continuous solutions to balance laws and applications in the Heisenberg group

 The effect of non-linearity in conservation laws is two-folds: on the one hand it prevents the existence of smooth solutions due to shocks formation.
 On the other hand it has some regularizing effects.
 The most striking example is the estimate by Oleinik \cite{Ole}, which proves that $L^\infty$ initial data are immediately regularized to $BV_\loc$ at positive times, for entropy solutions of the classical Burgers' equation

-Furthermore, \cite{ADL} proved that $BV_\loc$ regularity improves to $SBV_\loc$, then generalized to more general $1d$ scalar balance laws in \cite{Robyr} and to systems of conservation and balance laws in \cite{BC}.
-Similar results have been proven for Hamilton-Jacobi equations in several space dimensions \cite{BDLR}.
+Furthermore, \cite{ADL} proved that $BV_\loc$ regularity improves to $SBV_\loc$, then generalized to more general $1d$ scalar balance laws in \cite{Robyr} and to systems of conservation laws in \cite{BC}.
+Similar results have been proven for Hamilton-Jacobi equations in several space dimensions starting from \cite{BDLR}.

 A possible approach to prove the $BV_\loc$ estimate in the scalar case relies on the existence of a family non-crossing (backward) characteristics \cite[Chapter 10]{Daf_book} along which the solution is constant.
 The non-crossing condition is a geometric constraint which forces $BV_\loc$ regularity.
 This approach has been extended to the more general conservation law of the form: